2017 Venezuelan protests: Helicopter incident

-On 27 June 2017, President Maduro stated that if his government fails, he and his supporters would use forces to reestablish the government.
+On 27 June 2017, President Maduro stated that if his government fails, he and his supporters would use force to reestablish the government.
 That afternoon, a video was released showing men with assault rifles flanking Oscar Pérez, a film actor and investigator of CICPC, Venezuela's investigative agency, stating that "We are nationalists, patriots and institutionalists.
 This fight is not with the rest of the state forces, it is against the tyranny of this government".
 Hours after the video was released, Pérez is seen piloting a CICPC helicopter over the Supreme Court with a banner on the side reading "350 Liberty", a reference to Article 350 of the constitution which states that "The people of Venezuela ... shall disown any regime, legislation or authority that violates democratic values, principles and guarantees or encroaches upon human rights".
 While the helicopter was near the Supreme Court, gunfire was heard in the area.
 President Maduro stated that a military rebellion had occurred while opposition officials said that the actions were staged so Maduro could justify a crackdown on those who oppose his government and the constituent assembly.
 National Guardsmen then stormed the National Assembly, assaulting the largely opposition legislative body.